wp-plugins/bbp-style-pack/readme.txt

 == Changelog ==

-2.4 fix for login registration not working correctly 2.3 internationalisation phase 1
+2.4 internationalisation phase 2 and fix for login registration not working correctly 2.3 internationalisation phase 1
 2.2 corrected styling for .bbp breadcrumb to add p so that fonts take effect 2.1 corrected forum list where buddypress overwrites #bbpress-forums ul.odd and added !important